Taardisaa/Ghidra-Workflow-MCP/README.md

-# Ghidra-Script-Helper
+# ghidra-api-mcp

-A MCP tool that helps LLMs write correct Ghidra scripts by providing API-callflows extracted from Ghidra's own source code.
+A MCP tool that helps LLMs write correct Ghidra scripts by providing API call-flows extracted from Ghidra's own source code.

 ## Problem Statement

 LLMs frequently get Ghidra API call sequences wrong.
 Decompiling a function isn't a single API call; it requires constructing a `DecompInterface`, calling `openProgram()`, obtaining a `Function`, invoking `decompileFunction()`, checking `decompileCompleted()`, and calling `dispose()`.
 Miss any step and the script silently fails.

-This tool automatically extracts these workflow patterns from Ghidra's own source code, indexes them vis `chromadb`, and serves them via MCP so any agent tools can query them.
+This tool automatically extracts these workflow patterns from Ghidra's own source code, indexes them via `chromadb`, and serves them via MCP so any agent can query them.

 ## MCP Tools